Info

 EM005

 g .
-Other
+Autre

 The Chief Electoral Officer of Canada is accountable to Parliament for all of Elections Canada’s expenditures.
 Expenses related to the conduct of electoral events and certain basic functions related to the mandate of the Chief Electoral Officer are paid for with the Consolidated Revenue Fund.
 All other expenses, including those for the permanent staff, follow an approval process: the Standing Committee on Procedure and House Affairs, which is responsible for electoral matters, recommends spending approval, and the House of Commons appropriates the funds through a motion adopting the committee recommendations.